 Prerequisite: Foundations of Health Care - Honors.
 The Emergency Medical Technician National Registry EMT (NREMT) class will prepare students with the emergency skills to assess a patient's condition and manage medical and trauma emergencies.
 The class provides classroom and clinical experiences.
 A minimum of 10 patient care pre-hospital calls, completed after school and on weekends.
 If students do not complete clinical, they may still pass the class but not receive the completer.
 This course serves as a prerequisite for coursework in the Emergency Medical Services Program at Howard Community College.
+Students are enrolled via equitable randomization processes.
+A waitlist is generated if seats are filled.
+When seats become available, students are randomly enrolled from the waitlist for available seats.

-Physical Rehabilitation - Honors Grade 12 3 credits
+Physical Rehabilitation - Honors

-Prerequisite: Foundations of Healthcare - Honors The Physical Rehabilitation course is designed to expose students to varied careers related to the physical and occupational therapy field.
+Prerequisite: Foundations of Healthcare - Honors

+The Physical Rehabilitation course is designed to expose students to varied careers related to the physical and occupational therapy field.
 This course integrates concepts of physical therapy, occupational therapy, kinesiology, and athletic training.
 Students will focus on musculoskeletal, neuromuscular, cardiopulmonary, and Integumentary related injuries, diseases and disorders.
 In addition, students will also focus on preventative activities, therapeutic practices, and rehabilitation.
 Students have the opportunity to participate in an internship in the clinical setting with a focus on the specific knowledge, skills, and abilities that relate to physical rehabilitation and/or occupational therapy.